metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

          cylc validate .

-      Open the cylc GUI (in the background) by running the following command:
+      Open the Cylc GUI (in the background) by running the following command:

       .. code-block:: bash